dngoins/CTI-Course/Lab-Steps/Lesson-14-Lab_01_Threat_Hunting_with_AI.md

 5.5 Modify the AIThreatHunting.py script:

-Include additional features or visualizations as needed.
-Below are some options you can try:
-- Change the AIThreatHunting.py script to use the normal traffic csv file for comparison.
-- Change the script to use your newly generated Attack traffic csv file instead of the existing one.
+**Include additional features:**
 - Change the number of clusters in KMeans machine learning algorithm (line 22)
+- Add in other fields from the packet capture, as new fields may have other data correlations
+- Aggregate the normaltraffic and attacktraffic into one dataset.
+  - Train a model to predict and detect normal versus an anomaly.
-- Use a Logistic regression algorithm to determine if traffic is normal or anomalous based on the NormalNetworkTraffic.csv file.
+    - Use a Logistic regression algorithm to determine if traffic is normal or anomalous based on the AggregateNetworkTraffic.csv file.
-- Use a Random Forest algorithm to determine if traffic is normal or anomalous based on the NormalNetworkTraffic.csv file.
+    - Use a Random Forest algorithm to determine if traffic is normal or anomalous based on the AggregateNetworkTraffic.csv file.
-- Use a Gradient Boosting algorithm to determine if traffic is normal or anomalous based on the NormalNetworkTraffic.csv file.
+    - Use a Gradient Boosting algorithm to determine if traffic is normal or anomalous based on the AggregateNetworkTraffic.csv file.
+  - Determine which of the above models yeilds the best prediction.

+**Additional Visualization Ideas:**
+- Create ROC curves for each classification model to compare their performance and identify the optimal threshold
+- Generate confusion matrices as heatmaps to visualize prediction accuracy and false positive/negative rates
+- Plot feature importance scores to show which network characteristics contribute most to anomaly detection
+- Develop correlation heatmaps to identify relationships between different network traffic features
+- Create time-series plots showing traffic patterns over time to identify temporal anomalies

 ---